 This information is accurate for the time period that the affiliate is affiliated with CES.

-College Fellow, Social Studies Department, Harvard University
+College Fellow in Social Studies, Harvard University

 Thesis Workshop Organizer, Minda de Gunzburg Center for European Studies, Harvard University